Your interview answers are your opportunity to explain your abilities and provide evidence to prove you have the ability to perform well in the role.

 Get it right:

 Once the interview is over, write down as many questions as you can remember.
 Where there any questions that you found difficult to answer?
 Is there anything else you think you can do to improve?
-Take a note of these thoughts before you forget, as it will help you with your preparation for your next interview.
+Take note of these thoughts before you forget, as it will help you with your preparation for your next interview.

 It is also common to leave an interview realising that perhaps the role or organisation wasn’t right for you after all.
 Think about what your reasons for this are, so you can use this to inform your future job hunting and applications.

 If the employer doesn’t contact you when they said they would, or if it has been more than two weeks since the interview, try ringing them to check the situation.
 If you were not selected, ask for some feedback to help you improve your performance at future interviews.
-Even if you are not offered the job, going to interviews is good experience, and will increase your confidence and help you feel better prepared for the next time.
+Even if you are not offered the job, going to interviews is a good experience, and will increase your confidence and help you feel better prepared for the next time.
 Stay positive and learn from the experience, taking the time to work on any of the areas you found challenging.
 Remember you can book an appointment to talk through the experience with a Careers Consultant to get further support and advice.

 Seeing an interview as a learning experience, as well as an opportunity to get a job, will help you to get the most out of the interview.

-An assessment centre is normally the final stage of the selection process and involves completing a range tasks that are relate to the role you’re applying for.
+An assessment centre is normally the final stage of the selection process and involves completing a range of tasks that are relate to the role you’re applying for.
 This tends to include any number or combination of the following activities: presentation, group task, case study, interview, written exercise or networking session.
 This allows recruiters to see how you respond to tasks within a simulated work based scenario.
 It is also an opportunity for you to showcase your skills abilities in a practical setting.

 Get it right: